Damascus offensive (2013)

-The Damascus offensive (2013) refers to a series of rebel operations that began in early February 2013 in and around the city of Damascus.
+The Damascus offensive refers to a series of rebel operations that began in early February 2013 in and around the city of Damascus.

-History
+Timeline

-On 6 February, rebel forces launched an offensive, named "Battle of Armageddon", on the edge of Central Damascus, with rebels entering the Jobar District of Damascus after overrunning a Syrian Army roadblock.
+On 6 February, rebel forces launched an offensive, named "Battle of Armageddon", on the edge of Central Damascus, with rebels entering the Jobar District of Damascus after overrunning a Syrian Arab Army roadblock.
 Parts of the Damascus ring road which acts as a barrier between Central Damascus and Ghouta were also seized by rebel fighters.
 Rebels have also launched attacks on Adra, north east of Damascus.

 On 10 February, a rebel claimed that opposition forces had captured another military checkpoint in the Jobar district.
 However, Syrian Observatory for Human Rights stated that while fighting for the highway continued, government troops regained control of the area after bombing rebel positions the day before.

-On 19 February, rebels began moving truckloads of anti aircraft weapons into Jobar in an effort to consolidate advances made in the Eastern Damascus district.
+On 19 February, the rebels began moving truckloads of anti aircraft weapons into Jobar in an effort to consolidate advances made in the Eastern Damascus district.

 On 20 February, a SCUD missile, fired by government forces, hit the command center of the Islamist militia Liwa Al-Islam near Douma, which had been spearheading the attack against the roundabout and the Jobar district.
 Sheikh Zahran Alloush, the commander and founder of the brigade, had been wounded in the strike.
 The area was devastated and other rebel fighters were also killed or wounded.

 On 21 February, rebels launched 3 car bombings on security targets in the Barzeh neighbourhood in Damascus.
 Also fired several mortar rounds at the Syrian army's general staff headquarters in Umayyad Square, as well as other streets and squares known to house government and security offices, according to residents and activists.
 SOHR claimed that 22 people, mostly soldiers, were killed in these other attacks.